 What causes tennis elbow?

 Tennis elbow is caused by overuse and muscle strain.
 Repeated contraction of the forearm muscles used to straighten the hand and wrist can create tears in the tendons that can ultimately result in chronic pain.
 Although commonly associated with the racquet sport from which it gets its name, any repetitive motion of the wrist and elbow can result in tennis elbow.
 The condition is most common in adults between the ages of 30 and 50.

 The most common causes of tennis elbow include:

 - Tennis and other racquet sports

 Source: Mayo Clinic

-The best tennis elbow physical therapists across
+Meet with the best tennis elbow physical therapists

 Luna’s physical therapists are experts in the treatment of tennis elbow.
 Our licensed PTs can improve and reduce the symptoms of tennis elbow using comprehensive treatment programs that include guided stretches, manual treatment, and pain relief techniques.